We love throwing roll-your-own sushi parties. And what better way to start a sushi party than with a simple cup of miso

-- 3 Tbsp miso paste
+3 Tbsp miso paste

 	- Bring the water (or broth) to a boil.
 Add in the tofu and dried wakame and turn off the heat.
 Allow the soup to cool slightly while you mix the miso paste.

 	- To add the miso paste to the soup, remove 1 cup of broth from the pot.
-Mix in the miso paste into the cup of broth until its well dissolved.
+Mix in the miso paste into the cup of broth until it’s well dissolved.

 	- Stir the miso into the cooling soup.
 Garnish with spring onions and serve!